Eschricht/vuecrumbs/packages/nuxt/README.md

 ---

-For more detailed information on the core functionality of Vuecrumbs, please refer to the [Core README](../core/README.md).
+For more detailed information on the core functionality of crumby-vue, please refer to the [Core README](../core/README.md).

-Happy coding with Vuecrumbs! 🥖✨
+Happy coding with crumby-vue! 🥖✨